SiddhantGodboleGit/Li-locks-from-s-x-locks/proof.md

   + **A-N** : A has read on N which N wants write on
   + **N-A** : N has write on itself which A wants read on
   + **Z-M** : Z has read on M which M wants write on
-    - but here M has read on Z stopping more Z from executing.
+    - here the try lock system saves us from M stopping imcoming Z.

+- So, for any new operation a correct concurrency is maintained.